freemocap/documentation/docs/index.md

 <del>Its 24 July 2022, and I'm just playing around with `mkdocs` right now.
 Seems pretty cool!</del>

-Its 18 Aug 2022, and I put it up on `readthedocs`
+Its 18 Aug 2022, and I put it up on `readthedocs` - Nothing useful in here yet, but like...
+JUST IMAGINE IF THERE WAS :O

 We're planning to build a Knowledge Base that roughly follows the ['diataxis framework'](https://diataxis.fr/)